Military DirectoryACP 133 Directory in support of Messaging Services and Other Applications

 What Isode Provides

-- Directory Synchronization with partner organizations and local directories using Sodium Sync.
+- Directory Synchronisation with partner organizations using Sodium Sync.

 Directory Security & Strong Authentication

-Security features are an important element of ACP 133 directory and Isode's solution.
+Security features are an important element of ACP 133 directory.
 Strong authentication and related capabilities using digital signatures are central to directory security.
 All of the directory protocols used by M-Vault make use of digital signatures based on X.509 PKI (Public Key Infrastructure) to provide peer authentication and signed operations.
-PKI based security has a number of advantages for military directory:

 Complementing the PKI based authentication and signed operations, Isode provides a number of important security features including:

 - Access Control.
 X.500 gives flexible access control that is used in conjunction with authentication to control access to and update of data.

 - Security Label based access control, described in the whitepaper [Using Security Labels for Directory Access Control and Replication Control].

 - Audit Logging.
 Isode provides detailed audit logging, which is important for a secure environment.